How I Used My HSA Last-Minute to Save $900 in Taxes

 You can allegedly open an HSA with a lot of different brokerage firms or banks, but I was surprised to hear this because mine came directly from my employer as part of my healthcare plan.

-Unfortunately, I can’t make any solid, first-hand recommendations on where to open your HSA because I’ve never had the choice, but I can tell you that I use Optum Bank – and the only thing I low-key hate about it is that there’s a monthly $3 fee once you invest your HSA, and that pisses me off.
+Unfortunately, I can’t make any solid, first-hand recommendations on where to open your HSA because I’ve never had the choice, but I can tell you that I use Optum Bank – there’s a monthly $3 fee once you invest your HSA, and that pisses me off, so I suppose it’s safe to say I wouldn’t recommend them.

 Investing inside your HSA so the cash doesn’t just sit there